Felony & Misdemeanor Crimes in Iowa & Nebraska

-In the state of Nebraska, felonies and misdemeanors are categorized by seven classes: Class I through Class V, Class IIIA, and Class W. The following outlines some of the crimes that may be classified as either a felony or misdemeanor in Nebraska:
+In the state of Nebraska, felonies and misdemeanors are categorized by seven classes: Class I through Class V, Class IIIA, and Class W. These are some of the crimes that may be classified as either a felony or misdemeanor in Nebraska:

 - Murder